sparkflows/sparkflows-docs/docs/user-guide/export-import/import-applications.rst

      :align: center
      :width: 60%

-Select the Option for importing the Application
+Select the Options for importing the Application
 -----------------------------------------------

 There are two options when importing Applications: